nalepaanna/rez-qa-challenge/README.md

 # rez-qa-challenge

-As a QA Engineer we are expected to write automation for features competed by the development team.
-It is our task to automate the two following stories to ensure we have the proper coverage before releasing this product.
+As a QA Engineer we are expected to write automation for features completed by the development team.
+It is our task to automate both stories One and Two, ensuring we have the proper test coverage before releasing this product.

 QA Directives:
   *	Use Cypress.io at the latest version